rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 Splitting an initial scene into subdomains and updating the subdomains after particle motion are two critical issues in terms of efficiency.
 The decomposition can be prescribed on users's side (first section below), but mpy module also provides algorithms for both.

 .. note:: The mpy module has no requirement in terms of how the subdomains are defined, and using the helper functions described here is not a requirement.
-Even assigning randomly the bodies from a large cloud to a number of subdomains (such that the subdomains overlap each other and the scene entirely) would work.
+Even assigning the bodies randomly from a large cloud to a number of subdomains (such that the subdomains overlap each other and the scene entirely) would work.
 It would only be suboptimal as the number of interactions between subdomains would increase compared to a proper partition of space.

 Split by yourself
 -----------------

 In order to impose a decomposition it is enough to assign :yref:`Body.subdomain` a value corresponding to the process rank it should belong to.
-This can be done either in one centralized scene that is later splitted, or by inserting the correct subsets of bodies independently in each subdomain (see section on `scene construction <sect_mpi_construction>`_)
+This can be done either in one centralized scene that is later split, or by inserting the correct subsets of bodies independently in each subdomain (see section on `scene construction <sect_mpi_construction>`_)

 In the example script :ysrc:`examples/mpi/testMPI_2D.py` the spheres are generated as follows (centralized construction in this example, easily turned into distributed one).
 For each available worker a bloc of spheres is generated with a different position in space.
 The spheres in each block are assigned a subdomain rank (and a color for visualisation) so that they will be picked up by the right worker after mpirun().::